colab/colab/docs/source/plugindev.rst

 * In the apps.py file it is necessary to declare a list variable containing all the signals that the plugin will dispatch.
-It is suggested to name the variable "registered_signals", but that nomenclature not strictly necessary.
+It is suggested to name the variable "registered_signals", but that nomenclature is not strictly necessary.
 * It is also necessary to declare a variable containing the name of the plugin that will send the signal.
 It must be said that the name of the plugin cannot contain any special character, such as dot or comma.
 It is suggested to name